D7ry/cs184-proj-writeup/proj1/writeup.md

 Implementation 1 is simple; it involves the following steps:
 1. Calculate the bounding box of the triangle; cached in `float minX, minY, maxX, maxY;` of the `Triangle_2D` class.
 2. For each pixel in the bounding box, perform a 3-plane test, done as follows:
-	- Triangle's `Edge` structs has function `getGeometricRelation(float a_x, float a_y)` which outputs whether the absolute coordinate(A_X, A_Y) is inside/outside/on the halfplane constructed by the edge.
+	- Triangle's `Edge` structs has the function `getGeometricRelation(`float a_x, float a_y)` which outputs whether the absolute coordinate(A_X, A_Y) is inside/outside/on the halfplane constructed by the edge.
-	- The triangle will invoke each of the 3 edge's `getGeometricRelation()`, which checks the sign of the dot product of the edge's line normal and the point vector; if all geometric relations indicates that the point is inside the half-plane, the point is inside.
+	- The triangle will invoke each of the 3 edge's `getGeometricRelation()`, which checks the sign of the dot product of the edge's line normal and the point vector; if all geometric relations indicate that the point is inside the half-plane, the point is inside.
 3. If the pixel is inside the triangle, color it onto the sampling buffer.

-Implementation 1 is **no worse than** sampling every triangle in the triangle bounding box, because it does exactly that.
+Implementation 1 is **no worse than** sampling every triangle in the triangle bounding box because it does exactly that.

 Here's an image rendered using implementation 1:
 <div align="center"><img src = "images/P1_Result.png" width="60%"/></div>

 ### Implementation 2: 2D Raycasting

-Implementation 2 differes from implementation 1 in that it only samples 2 precise points for each sample unit, then fills in the pixels in between without sampling.
+Implementation 2 differs from implementation 1 in that it only samples 2 precise points for each sample unit, then fills in the pixels without sampling.
 The detailed algorithm goes as follows:
-1. Compare triangle's bounding box's width and height, if width > height, proceed to do vertical raycasts, else, proceed to do horizontal raycasts.
+1. Compare the triangle's bounding box's width and height, if width > height, proceed to do vertical ray casts, else, proceed to do horizontal raycasts.
-2. Start from on side of the bounding box, and keep doing raycasts vertically/horizontally until reaching the other side of the box; this is implemented through `Triangle_2D::getVerticalRayHit`and `Triangle_2D::getHorizontalRayHit`, which  looks for the intersection between pairs of linear functions.
+2. Start from one side of the bounding box, and keep doing raycasts vertically/horizontally until reaching the other side of the box; this is implemented through `Triangle_2D::getVerticalRayHit`and `Triangle_2D::getHorizontalRayHit`, which looks for the intersection between pairs of linear functions.

 Here is a graphical illustration of the algorithm:
 <div align="center">
 <img src="images/P1_RayCasting.png" width="60%" text-align = "center"></img>
-<figcaption align = "center">the left image has smaller width than height, which is why the rays are cast vertically.</figcaption>
+<figcaption align = "center">the left image has a smaller width than height, which is why the rays are cast vertically.</figcaption>
 </div>

-Theoretically, this implementation has O(n) speed with n being min(width, height) of the triangle's bounding box, compared to O(n<sup>2</sup>) complexity of implementation 1.
+Theoretically, this implementation has O(n) speed with n being the min(width, height) of the triangle's bounding box, compared to the O(n2</sup>) complexity of implementation 1.
 The performance improvement is most noticeable under bigger resolutions.

 Here is a timing comparison(in ticks) between the 2 implementations, both rendering test3, the dragon svg file, under 2560*1440 resolution.
 The numbers below are the differences in `std::clock()` before and after `DrawRend::redraw()` invokes `SVG::draw()`.